mihaip/react-closure-compiler/README.md

 ## Status

-This compiler pass has been test on toy inputs only.
-It is in the process of being integrated into [Quip](https://github.com/quip)'s JavaScript codebase (400+ React components), but it should _not_ be currently considered production-ready.
+This compiler pass has been integrated into [Quip](https://github.com/quip)'s JavaScript codebase (400+ React components).
+It is thus not _entirely_ scary code, but you will definitely want to check [the list of issues](https://github.com/mihaip/react-closure-compiler/issues) before using it.